dguzenko/newdocs/docs/zoocart.md

 ### Layout

-There is also only one specific parameter for Quantity element - Main Layout.
+There is also only one specific parameter for *Quantity* element - *Main Layout*.
 It allows to choose layout for quantity value output among available ones.

 IMAGE HERE